leandroptavares/delivery-scheduler-cost-estimator/README.md

 ### Setup instructions

 - Set up the database (rails db:create db:migrate)
-- Seed the database for initial data (rails db:seed) - optional
+- Seed the database for initial data (rails db:seed)
 - Install dependencies (bundle install)
 - Create a .env file in the root directory (touch .env)
 - In the .env file, store a valid Mapbox key in a MAPBOX_KEY variable (MAPBOX_KEY = your_key_here)